ont-app/vocabulary/README.md

 ```
 This updates a dedicated map from ns-names to 'pseudo-metadata' in a global atom.

-The `vocabulary.core` module is defined in cljc format, and contains these  declarations:
+The `ont-app.vocabulary.core` module is defined in cljc format, and contains these  declarations:

 ```
 (cljc-put-ns-meta!
- 'vocabulary.core
+ 'ont-app.vocabulary.core
  {:doc "Defines utilities and a set of namespaces for commonly used linked data constructs, metadata of which specifies RDF namespaces, prefixes and other details."
   :vann/preferredNamespacePrefix "voc"
   :vann/preferredNamespaceUri "http://rdf.naturallexicon.org/ont-app/vocabulary/"